carterwayneskhizeine/AnonymousMessageBoard/README.md

 # Anonymous Message Board

-A simple, anonymous message board web application built with Node.js, Express, EJS, and SQLite3, containerized using Docker and Docker Compose.
-This application features a pure dark mode interface, support for Markdown content, and allows users to post, edit, and delete messages anonymously.
+A feature-rich anonymous message board web application built with Node.js, Express, EJS, and SQLite3, containerized using Docker and Docker Compose.
+This application features a pure dark mode interface, support for Markdown content, file uploads, a comment system with infinite nesting, user authentication, Google-style pagination, and allows users to post, edit, and delete messages anonymously.

 ![Preview of the Application](PreviewImage.jpg)